cargo-prebuilt/cargo-prebuilt/README.md

   && rm install-cargo-prebuilt.sh
   ```

-- For GitHub actions you can use
+- For GitHub Actions you can use
   [cargo-prebuilt/cargo-prebuilt-action](https://github.com/cargo-prebuilt/cargo-prebuilt-action)

 ## Building